-In 2009, The National Center for Health Statistics reported that unassisted births in this country jumped from 7,607 unassisted births to 8,347 births between 2004 and 2006.
+Freebirthing, or giving birth without the assistance of a doctor or midwife, is currently back in headline news as the trend rises in the US and the UK.
+In 2009, The National Center for Health Statistics reported that unassisted births in America jumped from 7,607 unassisted births to 8,347 births between 2004 and 2006.
 That’s a DIY birth increase of 10%, however, not all DIY births are reported because families fear legal or personal persecution, so in reality many more DIY births may be occurring.
-An unassisted, or DIY birth is just like it sounds.
-A DIY birth is a birth where women and their partner plan to birth at home alone, without the help of a midwife or doctor.
-In some cases emergency unassisted births do occur, but for the purpose of this post, we mean planned DIY births.
+Laura Shanley of Unassisted Childbirth recently told The Guardian, “[Freebirthing has] become much more of a topic than it used to be… And in the US there are states where assisted homebirth isn’t allowed, so women have no choice but to freebirth if they want a home delivery.”
+In some cases emergency unassisted births do occur, but for the purpose of this post, we will be discussing planned DIY births as you read on.

 Are DIY births even legal?